 Monthly speech and language sessions take place at our Centre and need to be booked in advance.
-We currently have two independent therapists running group sessions and one to one sessions catering for up to 50 children and young people with Down syndrome.
+We currently have three independent therapists running group sessions and one to one sessions catering for up to 50 children and young people with Down syndrome.
 We also have a therapist who specialises in oral motor and feeding.

 Lauren Drake is currently delivering groups for our younger children.
 Lauren has worked with the Down syndrome training and support centre for approximately four and a half years.
 She is an Associate of Trinity College London (Formally Trinity Guildhall), and has delivered a range of communication focused interventions for children and adults of all ages; she has been highly commended for her work within this area; and is passionate about equipping individuals with skills to promote, encourage and aid their communication abilities.
 Lauren is currently undertaking research into how drama can facilitate and develop communicative abilities in individuals with Down syndrome.